votchallenge/website/contents/vot2020/index.md

 # VOT2020 Challenge

 The VOT challenges provide the tracking community with a precisely defined and repeatable way of comparing short-term trackers and long-term trackers as well as a common platform for discussing the evaluation and advancements made in the field of visual tracking.
-Following seven highly successful VOT challenges, the 8th Visual Object Tracking Challenge VOT2020 and workshop is planned in conjunction with an upcoming major computer vision conference (decisions pending).
+Following seven highly successful VOT challenges, the 8th Visual Object Tracking Challenge VOT2020 and workshop will be held in conjunction with ECCV 2020.

+More details about challenge participation will be provided soon.

 ## Highlights